Anaesthetists is the brand name used to refer to both the Association of

 All members are granted access to the

-secure ‘My account’ area on the Association website.
+'My Profile' area on the Association website.
 Here you can access all the available

 member benefits you are entitled to as part of your membership package and

 manage your membership and events bookings, as well as update your contact